vippsas/vipps-ecom-api/vipps-ecom-api.md

 4. The merchant app should query the [payment details endpoint](#get-payment-details) for updated status on the payment once user returns from Vipps.

 **Please note:** Vipps will append a status at the end of the fallback URL.
-For example, if your `fallBack` URL is `merchantApp://result?myAppData`, Vipps will append the status like: `merchantApp://result?myAppData&status=301`. **This status is deprecated, and should no longer be used.** Query the [payment details endpoint](#get-payment-details) for latest status instead.
+For example, if your `fallBack` URL is `merchantApp://result?myAppData`, Vipps will append the status like: `merchantApp://result?myAppData&status=301` or `merchantApp://result?myAppData&status=100`. **This status is deprecated, and should no longer be used.** Query the [payment details endpoint](#get-payment-details) for latest status instead.

 ### App-switch on iOS